A Beginner's Guide to Buying Life Insurance for the First Time

 Imagine your family's financial life if your income suddenly disappeared.
 Life insurance provides a safety net, replacing your financial contribution to help cover essential expenses.
 This could include:

-- Debt Repayment: Paying off mortgages, car loans, credit card debts, and other liabilities.
+- Debt Repayment: Paying off mortgages (averaging $2,200 monthly in 2025), car loans, student debt, and credit card balances.

 Peace of Mind for You